manifold-systems/manifold/docs/docs.md

 #### Nested Types
 Nested types defined within a JSON type, such as the `Gender` enum type in `User`, are available in the `User` API as inner interfaces or enum types.
-An nested type has all the same features as a top-level type including `create()`, `builder()`, `load()`, etc.
+An nested interface type has all the same features as a top-level type including `create()`, `builder()`, `load()`, etc.

 #### Format Types